 Are there annuities to avoid?

 Most deferred annuities available today do not require annuitization, which is a feature to avoid.
-Instead, ask and review a copy of the specific annuity contract called a prospectus before purchasing the contract.
+Instead, ask for and review a copy of the specific annuity contract, called a prospectus, before purchasing the contract.

 Are there annuities without fees?